bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image049.jpg){width="15.430272309711286in" height="1.0836253280839896in"}  -->

-Multiplication is performed first, followed by addition and subtraction from left to right according to their associativity.
+<p>Multiplication is performed first, followed by addition and subtraction
+from left to right according to their associativity.</p>

 4. Logical Operators: